greenm01/ec4x/docs/ec4x_specs.md

 ### 4.2.11 Hack a Starbase (10):

 This mission is reserved for solo operating Scouts.
-The Scout will disguise itself as a civilian satellite and hack into a rival's Starbase data network for the purpose of collecting economic and R&D intelligence.
+The Scout will disguise itself as a civilian satellite and hack into a rival's Starbase network for the purpose of collecting economic and R&D intelligence.

 ### 4.2.12 Spy on a System (11):